 Minor accidents and ailments that occur in school are dealt with by trained members of staff.
 If more specialised treatment is required, children will be referred to hospital and the parent or guardian informed immediately.
-Where your child has a bumped head and it is reported to one of our first-aiders, you will be informed by text message.
+Where your child has a bumped head and it is reported to one of our first-aiders, you will be informed using a bright yellow head bump form.
 All reported incidents are recorded in a central register in line with County guidance.

 Children who have vomited or experienced diarrhoea should be kept away from school for a minimum of 24 hours.
-(This will extend to 48 hours from the last occurrence of vomiting or diarrhoea in the case of an infection) The school must be notified of any infectious diseases and will advise on the necessary exclusion period.
+The school must be notified of any infectious diseases and will advise on the necessary exclusion period.
 We cannot look after children who are sent to school unwell and parents will be asked to collect them.
 If your child is taken ill at school, you will be contacted and asked to make arrangements for their collection.
-It is important, therefore, that we have up-to-date emergency numbers and are informed of any changes as they occur.
+It is important, therefore, that we have an up-to-date emergency number and are informed of any changes as they occur.

-If your child requires medication during the school day this must be handed into the school office by the parent/carer in its original packaging and the necessary paperwork completed.
-We will not give medicine (even if it is available) without a consent form and without the original packaging with administration instructions.
+If your child requires medication during the school day, this must be handed into the school office by the parent/ carer in its original packaging and a parental agreement form completed.
+We will not give medicine (even if it is available) without a consent form.